RSVP for Community Volunteer Awards

 Concourse Hotel 1 W. Dayton St. , Madison, Wisconsin 53703

-Description: Please join us to celebrate the volunteers, nonprofits, and businesses who are making Dane County a better place to live, for all!
-Enjoy lunch, learn about the impact volunteers make on our community, and cheer on the recipients of this year's Community Volunteer Awards!
+press release: Please join us to celebrate the volunteers, nonprofits, and businesses who are making Dane County the best place to live for all!
+The Community Volunteer Awards recognize our volunteers and their critical work that is impacting Dane County.
+Together in hope, we are transforming our community one hour at a time.

 Info